-Upon acquisition, goodwill is allocated to the applicable cash-generating unit ("CGU") or groups of cashgenerating units that are expected to benefit from the business combination's synergies.
+For the purposes of impairment testing, goodwill is allocated to the applicable cash-generating unit ("CGU") or groups of cash-generating units that are expected to benefit from the business combination's synergies.
 Each unit or group of units to which the goodwill is allocated represents the lowest level within the entity at which the goodwill is monitored for internal management purposes.
 Goodwill is monitored at the operating segment level.

 Goodwill is assessed for impairment annually or more frequently if there are indications that impairment may have occurred.
 Goodwill impairment is tested at the CGU level.
 To assess impairment, the recoverable amount of the CGU to which the goodwill relates is compared to the carrying amount of that CGU.
 The recoverable amounts are determined based on the greater of its fair value less costs of disposal or value in use.
 Value in use is determined by estimating the present value of the future net cash flows expected to be derived from the continued operation of the CGU.
-If the recoverable amount of the CGU is less than the carrying amount, an impairment is recognized immediately as an expense in the statement of operations and is not subsequently reversed.
+If the recoverable amount of the CGU is less than the carrying amount, an impairment is recognized immediately as an expense in the statement of operations.
 An impairment expense is allocated first to reduce the carrying amount of any goodwill allocated to the CGU and then to reduce the carrying amounts of the other assets in the CGU.
+Impairment recognized against goodwill is not subsequently reversed.